 - You or your spouse, if filing jointly, cannot be claimed as dependents on someone else’s return

-In order to qualify for the interest deduction on your taxes, your MAGI must be less than $80,000 ($160,000 for couples filing jointly).
+To qualify for the full interest deduction on your taxes, your MAGI must be less than $80,000 ($160,000 for couples filing jointly).

 Both federal and private student loans qualify for this deduction.
-If you paid at least $600 in interest (which isn’t hard to do, sadly), be on the lookout for student loan tax form 1098-E from your loan servicer, which illustrates how much interest you paid throughout the year.
-You’ll input that amount on tax form 1040.
+If you paid at least $600 in interest (which isn’t hard to do, sadly), be on the lookout for student loan tax form 1098-E from your loan servicer.
+Form 1098-E illustrates how much interest you paid throughout the tax year.
+You’ll input that amount onto your main tax form, the 1040.

-You can make the process even easier by using a service like TurboTax or TaxACT, or by seeking professional help from an accountant.
+You can make the process even easier by using a service like TurboTax or TaxACT, or by seeking help from a tax professional.

-Something to note is that only you, the borrower, can deduct the student loan interest on your taxes.
-If Mom and Dad help you out with some student loan payments, they are not eligible for this student loan tax deduction.
+Something to note is that only you, as the borrower, can deduct the student loan interest on your taxes.
+Even if your parents helped you out with some student loan payments, they are not eligible for this student loan tax deduction.

 Refinancing and the student loan tax deduction

-We’ve talked a lot about student loan refinancing on Student Loan Hero.
-It’s one of the best ways you can consolidate your loans into one monthly payment and potentially get a lower interest rate, too.
+Student loan refinancing is one of the best ways you can consolidate your loans into one monthly payment and potentially get a lower interest rate, too.

-If you choose to refinance your student loans, you may wonder if student loan interest is eligible for tax deductions.
+If you choose to refinance your student loans, you may wonder if your new student loan interest is still eligible for tax deductions.

-Get your paperwork ready early, such as your 1098-E (typically available by January 31) and get your taxes over with.
-Who knows, you may even get a refund, which you can use to improve your credit and make an extra student loan payment.
+Prepare your paperwork, including your 1098-E (typically available by Jan.
+31), and get your taxes over and done with promptly.
+Who knows, you might even receive a refund, which you can use to improve your credit and make an extra student loan payment.